Aurora County, South Dakota: Politics

-Aurora County at one time favoured the Democratic Party and was one of just 130 counties nationwide to be won by South Dakota favorite son George McGovern, who grew up in adjacent Davison County.
+Aurora County at one time favored the Democratic Party and was one of just 130 counties nationwide to be won by South Dakota favorite son George McGovern, who grew up in adjacent Davison County.
 However, with the “Reagan Revolution” of the 1980s it has gradually turned into a strongly Republican county.
 The last Democrat to win a majority in Aurora County was Michael Dukakis in the 1988 election.